waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Failed Agent Hypotheses:**
     - One of the NPCs will react to a specific Pokémon's cry.
 (Result: Failed.
 Used Clefable's cry next to the Hiker on 1F and the Rocket Grunt on B2F.
 Dialogue unchanged in both cases.)

 # VIII.
-Mt.
-Moon Access Plan

-- **Problem:** The eastern section of Route 4 is a one-way path from Mt.
-Moon, blocking westward travel.
-- **Key Insight:** There are two distinct maps named 'Route 4'.
-One is west of Mt.
-Moon (accessible from Route 3) and one is east of Mt.
-Moon (leading to Cerulean City).
-They are not directly connected.

-# IX.
 Tool Development Ideas

 - **Multi-Map Pathfinding Tool:** A tool that can plan a route across multiple maps, identifying the required sequence of warps, ladders, and map connections to travel from a start point on one map to a destination on another.
 - **Spinner Maze Solver Tool:** A tool that can parse the map data to understand spinner tile paths and automatically calculate the correct sequence of movements to navigate spinner mazes.

-# X. Untested Assumptions
+# IX.
+Untested Assumptions

 - **The Mt.
 Moon Puzzle Solution is External:** I have been assuming the solution to the Rocket/Hiker blockade is located entirely within Mt.
 Moon.
 This may be incorrect.
 If current internal hypotheses fail, I must begin searching for external triggers, items, or quest flags in other locations.
 If the Rocket Hideout provides no clues, the search may need to be broadened beyond just Rocket-controlled areas.